uiuc-iml/memory-efficient-3d-semantic-mapping/README.md

 <img src="utils/fig1.png" width=450>
 </p>

+You can find CTKH and EF implementations on lines 610 and 1266 respectively.
 (This repository is a fork of [https://github.com/joaomcm/Semantic-3D-Mapping-Uncertainty-Calibration/tree/main](https://github.com/joaomcm/Semantic-3D-Mapping-Uncertainty-Calibration/tree/main).)

 Refer to the instructions below to reproduce our experimental results as well as run 3D semantic reconstructions on specific scenes from ScanNet/ScanNet++/BS3D datasets.